 The Third International Year of the Reef

-At the 31st General Meeting (November 2016 in Paris, France), the International Coral Reef Initiative declared 2018 as the third International Year of the Reef (view the recommendation in French, English, Spanish) and encourages to:
+At their 31st General Meeting (November 2016 in Paris, France), the International Coral Reef Initiative (ICRI) declared 2018 as the third International Year of the Reef (IYOR) (view the recommendation in French, English, Spanish) and encouraged its members to:

-- Strengthen awareness globally about the value of, and threats to, coral reefs and associated ecosystems;
+- Strengthen awareness globally about the value of, and threats to, coral reefs and their associated ecosystems;

 - Identify and implement effective management strategies for conservation, increased resiliency and sustainable use of these ecosystems and promoting best practices; and